MrMoDDoM/MuHi/README.md

 # Changelog

 ### v1.1
-- Thread support: MuHi is now able to launch a target application and detect when it closes to shut down itself; this prevent MuHi to stay active and send random keystrokes to random windows.
+- Thread support: MuHi is now able to launch a target application and detect when it closes to shut down itself; this prevents MuHi to stay active and send random keystrokes to random windows.
 - Reimplemented Windows support, but at this point MuHi doesn't support custom keybinding on Windows machines
 - With the "-i" switch is now possible to select only the "important" state changes (when from and open state the eye closes), which means the MuHi output only the second, third and fourth state.
 - Correct some bugs that prevent MuHi to sustain "long blinks".
-- With the "-l" switch the virtual key is held down insted of a quick press-and-release, even with "long blink".
+- With the "-l" switch the virtual key is held down instead of a quick press-and-release, even with "long blink".
 - The "-nologo" switch prevents MuHi to print the opening logo in the terminal
 - Bug fixes and stability improvements

 ### v1.0 - public beta
 - MuHi is now a stand alone application: it now sends keystroke (0-1-2-3-4) to the focused window